gmarty/scumm-nes/README.md

 - Use Typescript.
 - Write more tests.
-- Parse more resource types (sprites, sounds...).
+- Parse more resource types (charset, sounds...).
+- Make more elements modifiable.
 - QoF improvements (store the ROM files locally...)

 ### Out of scope for now